khaors/geocompr/main.md

 ## Introduction to spatial CV

+"Resampling methods are an indispensable tool in modern statistics.
+They involve repeatedly drawing samples from a training set and refitting a model of interest on each sample in order to obtain additional information about the fitted model.
+For example, in order to estimate the variability of a linear regression fit, we can repeatedly draw different samples from the training data, fit a linear regression to each new sample, and then examine the extent to which the resulting fits differ.
+Such an approach may allow us to obtain information that would not be available from fitting the model only once using the original training sample.
+Resampling approaches can be computationally expensive, because they involve fitting the same statistical method multiple times using different subsets of the training data.
+However, due to recent advances in computing power, the computational requirements of resampling methods generally are not prohibitive.
+In this chapter, we discuss two of the most commonly used resampling methods, cross-validation and the bootstrap."

+Cross-validation belongs to the family of resampling methods.
+The basic idea is to repeatedly split a dataset into training and test sets whereby the first is used to fit a model which then is applied to the test set

 figure showing difference between spatial and non-spatial random sampling cross-reference **sperrorest** which has been integrated into **mlr**